Eisenwave/voxel-compression-docs/src/svo/svo.md

 safely perform such a bulk-read.
 We can still use just a stack as a data structure, but we need to store a list at every depth with the cached nodes.

+!!! note
     This approach was specially invented for this research project.
     Any previous use of it is unknown to me.

 #### Why To Serialize Octrees Depth-First and not Breadth-First